alvaroaguirre/alvaroaguirre.github.io/blog/webscrap.md

 layout: default
 ---

-# Getting price changes on your email using BeautifulSoup
+# Getting price changes in your email using BeautifulSoup

 ### Alvaro Aguirre - November, 2020